Dog’s profile

 #9 SEPTEMBER 2024

-So, since it’s been two months since I don’t feel like writing any kind of review and there’s no sign my mood will change anytime soon, I decided to apply a simple color code to the thumbnail background just to indicate if I liked a game or not. (btw I have retroactively applied it to all my posts)
+So, considering it's been two months since I don't feel like writing any kind of review and there's no sign my mood will change anytime soon, I decided to apply a simple color code to the thumbnail background just to indicate if I liked a game or not. (btw I have retroactively applied it to all my posts)

 Marvel’s Guardians of the Galaxy